 Donald and Goofy catch up, and Goofy’s line here is a little more confusing than it may seem at first glance: “Are you all right?”
 It’s a fine point of concern, but it ignores the fact that Donald and Goofy were popped out of existence during the last sequence in the 3D version.
 That’s not just me giving a complaint about the visuals: Donald and Goofy’s absence from the previous scene gives the momentary impression that Sora might have been the only one who saw Riku in the first place, as though he were some sort of illusion like that conversation with Aerith.
 When you consider Goofy’s “Are you all right?” in that context, it implies you’ve been swinging at the air and chasing ghosts for the past five minutes.
 Thankfully, everyone starts talking about Riku without Sora saying another word, but thanks for the confusion.

 Jiminy and the others ask Sora not to push them away just because he’s upset.
 The Re:CoM and GBA scripts branch at this point, and once again I prefer the GBA.
 The Re:CoM script has Donald call back to their promise to smile back in KH1, because the devs are just determined to make that goofy scene important in hindsight.
-It happens all the way through KH2, and it never seems anything but forced (it’s in the manga, too, like some kind of weirdly specific corporate mandate!).
+KH2 does it too, it never seems anything but forced (it’s even in the manga, like some kind of weirdly specific corporate mandate!).
 In the GBA there’s a joke where they invigorate Sora so much he starts to make stupid boasts, which seems both more entertaining and in-character to me!

 With that, you proceed to the memory world, and I chose Neverland.
 Once again: Neverland is super hard on the GBA thanks to its boss.
 Captain Hook is probably the hardest boss prior to the endgame in the GBA, and you don’t want to go in unprepared.
-Make sure you have a stock of 0 cards before you go in, but if it’s coming up to the line, surrender and make sure you don’t play Neverland last.
-Fighting Captain Hook at his hardest is a far harder than fighting him with a less-than-ideal deck!
+Make sure you have a stock of 0 cards before you go in, but if it’s coming up to the line, bite the bullet and make sure you don’t play Neverland last.
+Fighting Captain Hook at his hardest is a far more challenging than fighting him with a less-than-ideal deck!

 Sora and the gang find themselves in the Jolly Roger, only just now wondering why the floor is unsteady.
 I’ve said it before but I’ll say it again: you’ve really got to wonder what they’re thinking when they walk into these new worlds out of nowhere.
 Actually, you’ve got to wonder what’s going through the characters’ heads as they move between rooms.
 There’s something artificial about the CoM worlds that goes beyond the limitations of the system.
 Sora, Donald and Goofy really do seem to be dreaming their way through the intermediary rooms sometimes.
 They walk into the world out of nowhere, and only seem to wake up for the important bits.
 And of course, once they leave a floor, they don’t remember it at all!